 Papa Jack's Room

 Papa Jack was the pet name given to the second Sir John Leslie in order to distinguish him from his father, the first baronet and from his son Jack who took up the Irish cause and changed his name to Shane.
 The first Sir John painted Papa Jack in a Grenadier Guards officer uniform and this picture hangs outside the room today.
+Views of the front of the Castle and splendid tree-lined avenue can be seen from the window.

 Papa Jack was also Colonel of the Monaghan Militia.
 However, he hated his duty of attending public hangings, failed to blow up a certain bridge through plain ignorance and even drilled the enemy IRA militia by mistake.
 Absent-minded and amiable, he was an amusing storyteller who could entertain the dinner table for hours on end.
 He married the lovely Leonie Jerome the younger sister of Jenny Churchill, and took over Castle Leslie Estate from his aging parents when they decided to settle in London.